 "An expressive extension of his own psyche, and a bridge to your grey-matter palace" (I Thought I Heard A Sound)

 "A unique and imaginative project from start to finish" (Staccatofy)

 "Like Deep Forest and Peter Gabriel meeting in a dark alley" (The Keyboard Chronicles)

 "A sense of mystery through all senses" (Give It A Spin)

 Serge Bulat is a Moldovan-American multidisciplinary artist, composer and sound designer, who has been contributing to both European and American art scenes, exploring various mediums: from music and visuals to video games, radio and theater productions.

-Bulat's artistic approach is often perceived as a meditation on arts, philosophy, science, and society; and deals with such diverse subjects as creativity, technology, reality, culture, and identity.
+Bulat's artistic approach is often perceived as a meditation on arts, philosophy, science, and society; and explores such diverse subjects as creativity, technology, reality, culture, and identity. .

-Recent artistic activities include the release of the multi-format album "Wurmenai" and score for the experimental video game "Isolomus".
+Recent artistic activities include the release of the multi-format albums "Wurmenai", "Similarities Between Fish And A Chair" (a collaboration with artists from 10 countries), and the score for the experimental video game "Isolomus".

 Convergence (International Conference of Music, Technology & Ideas), UK